Higher Heights for America PAC was proud to endorse Amanda Edwards to represent the state of Texas in the United States Senate.

 Why is this race so important?
 U.S. senators will be involved in confirming federal judges who often have the final say on policies relating to immigration, labor unions, business regulation, climate change, healthcare and same-sex marriage.
 Representation in the Senate also matters for the future prospects of major legislation and confirmations to the Supreme Court.

-Higher Heights for America PAC strongly encourages its members to support Amanda’s campaign with their time, talent and resources.
+Higher Heights for America PAC strongly encouraged its members to support Amanda’s campaign with their time, talent and resources.
 We know there is strength in our numbers, and when mobilized, Black women can and do make the difference in elections.

 To learn more about Amanda Edwards’s campaign visit https://amandafortexas.com/